- Are dachshunds easy to train?

 Alright, so, are Dachshunds easy to train?
 In most cases, the answer is no. But that does not mean you cannot housebreak your little doxie through a bit of extra perseverance.
 How do you do that?
 Let’s find out.

-Dachshund Training Secrets
+Dachshund Training Tips

 If you are not making headway with your sausage dog’s training, here are a few tips.

-Begin training your Dachshund puppy when it is 8 to 12 weeks old:
+Begin training your Dachshund puppy when it is 8 to 12 weeks old

 It is always good to start training any dog at an early age, but it is especially true for Dachshunds.
 This is because the older they get, the more stubborn they become.